Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 ![Cancel authorization transaction](../../Assets/Screenshots/Payments/Authorizations/ChangeAuthorization.png "[Cancel authorization transaction]")

-After you have checked an authorization transaction that could not be processed by the workflow, you can cancel the transaction manually, so that the order is cancelled both at Actindo and at the PSP.
-Actindo will then automatically inform the PSP about the cancellation.
+After you have checked an authorization transaction that could not be processed by the workflow, you can cancel the transaction manually, so that the order is cancelled both at Actindo and at the payment service provider.
+Actindo will then automatically inform the payment service provider about the cancellation.
 The customer will get his or her money back.

 #### Prerequisites
 - The status of an authorization transaction is "failure" or "error".